-BS 7671:2018, the IET Wiring Regulations, recommend the use of AFDDs conforming to BS EN 62606 as a means of providing additional protection against fire caused by arc faults in AC final circuits.
+BS 7671:2018+A2:2022, recommends the use of AFDDs conforming to BS EN (IEC) 62606 as a means of providing additional protection against fire caused by arc faults in AC final circuits.
 See BEAMA Guide to AFDDs.

 10.1.3 RCD Protection Against Fire Induced by Surface Tracking Across Insulation